khurrumsaleem/pynuctran/README.md

 ## Summary of the Stochastic Transmutation Method

 PyNUCTRAN works by creating a massive amount of simulated nuclides in the computer memory.
 Also, the simulation time is divided into several time steps.
-At each time step, PYNUCTRAN iterates over each of these simulated nuclides and decides whether each of these nuclides undergoes a removal process or not.
+At each time step, PyNUCTRAN iterates over each of these simulated nuclides and decides whether each of these nuclides undergoes a removal process or not.
 The removal process includes the decay, fission and absorptions and any other user-defined removal methods.
 The term 'removal' is used because if the removal process occurs, it mutates the nuclide species, and the isotope is now transformed (removed) into a new product(s) depending on the removal method.
 If removal occurs, the nuclide is removed from the simulation and its product(s) will be stored for the iteration during the next time steps.

 PyNUCTRAN characterizes nuclides into various isotope species.
 Each isotope species may consist of a set of removal methods.
 For example, U-238 disappears from the system via fission or decay.
 Here, these removal methods occur at a specific rate, λ, per unit second.
 For a decay, λ is the decay constant. for other removal methods involving neutrons, λ is the reaction rate.
 The reaction rate is obtained using the neutron flux computed from transport codes, such as MCNP, OpenMC and et cetera.